MicrosoftDocs/learn/learn-pr/iot/manage-azure-iot-hub-with-metrics-alerts/includes/4-overview-iot-hub-metrics-alerts.md

    [![Screenshot showing the export options available, after generating logging data](../media/metrics-alerts-log-export.png)](../media/metrics-alerts-log-export.png#lightbox)

-We will not be taking the logs feature any further in this module.
+We'll not be taking the logs feature any further in this module.
 Follow the link on the **Summary** page, for more details.

 ## Next steps

-You should now understand the purpose of the four entries in the Monitoring menu.
+You now understand the purpose of the four entries in the Monitoring menu.
 The next step is to create some metrics and alerts, then put them to the test.